sachinlondhe4/haxademic/README.md

 	* Directory searching for specific filetypes
 	* Automatic screensaver disabling while running
 	* True full-screen mode on OS X
-* Demo apps
+* Apps
-	* HaxVisual - a modular VJ system
+	* HaxVisual - A modular VJ system
-	* KacheOut - a 2-player Kinect-based video game
+	* KacheOut - A 2-player Kinect-based video game
+	* TimeLapse - Renders a .mov video from an image sequence in a directory

 ## Todo
 * Comment the codebase and generate docs